HadiMalik12/chat-with-chinook/README.md

 - MySQL connector for Python
 - Matplotlib
 - LangChain
-- API key OpenAI's LLM
+- API key for OpenAI's LLM

 Install the necessary Python packages using pip: